AxelDelsol/error-compare/README.md

 ---

-1. Same effect as exception.
-The user can pass down whatever is displayed to the support service
+1. A bit worse than exception as you lose the stacktrace.
 1. It is very easy to know if a function can fail just by reading its signature.
 It also forces the developer to deal with the result if he/she wants to access the undelying value
 1. Requires knowledge about functional programming which is not that common in python.
 Also it does not work that well if it is not the idiomatic way to handle errors (such as Pyhton which is exception based).